bchadfield/csw-website/help/revert-to-a-content-version.markdown

 You can revert your content to a previous version.
 Reverting returns the content body and content type attributes to those in the selected version.

-Only admins or editors can revert content to a previous version.
+Only admins can revert content to a previous version.

 To revert to your content: